rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 There is a lot of different advice on how to appropriately set favicons, and unfortunately a lot of it is very outdated.

 These days, modern browsers support [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) favicons and this format is easiest way to add a favicon to your webpage: it is lightweight and scales properly.
-There are lots of tools available to create these images - I used [this site](https://formito.com/tools/favicon).
+There are lots of tools available to create these images---I used [this site](https://formito.com/tools/favicon).
-You can also just download an icon from a place like [font awesome](https://fontawesome.com/v5.15/icons?d=gallery&p=2&m=free) - there are a lot of options.
+You can also just download an icon from a place like [font awesome](https://fontawesome.com/v5.15/icons?d=gallery&p=2&m=free).
-There's a [web-hosted implementation](https://jakearchibald.github.io/svgomg/) of the [svgo tool](https://github.com/svg/svgo) which is useful for compressing your SVG file.
+There is also a [web-hosted implementation](https://jakearchibald.github.io/svgomg/) of the [svgo tool](https://github.com/svg/svgo) which is useful for compressing your SVG file.

 To add the favicon to our webpage, first copy the icon file, say `icon.svg`, to the `static/` folder.
 Then add the following line to the `<head>` of your base template.